 If you get the chance – go and have a look how professionals make tree cake – looks like so much fun.
 They have something like a horizontal ‘Döner’-spike.
 The cake is slowly rotating in front of a grill – and every few minutes they add another layer of cake.
 In the end they turn it 90° up and it actually looks like a hollow piece of trunk!

 BAUMKUCHEN [TREE CAKE]

-_ line a baking tray with baking parchment
+_ butter a baking pan and line the bottom with baking parchment

 _ preheat oven to 220°C [on circulating air]